NazThePhysicist/DataWranglingToyDataSet/README.md

 p = Smartphone
 v = TV
 x = Laptop
 q = Tablet

 In order to make the data more readable, add a column with the product category for each record.

 4: Add full address for geocoding

-You'd like to view the customer information on a map.
+In order to view the customer information on a map.
 In order to do that, the addresses need to be in a form that can be easily geocoded.
 Create a new column full_address that concatenates the three address fields (address, city, country), separated by commas.

 5: Create dummy variables for company and product category

 Both the company name and product category are categorical variables i.e. they take only a fixed set of values.
 In order to use them in further analysis you need to create dummy variables.
 Create dummy binary variables for each of them with the prefix company_ and product_ i.e.,